alexander-danilenko/youtube-audiobook-download-helper/SPECS.md

 ## REQ0013: Filename Template Input
 The application shall:
-- Provide an editable input field for the filename template below the table
+- Provide an editable input field for the filename template below the book entries
 - Wrap the filename template input in a fieldset with a legend
 - Include a Reset button next to the input field that resets the template to the default value
 - Default template: `$author - [$series - $series_num] - $title [$narrator].%(ext)s`